SaferMe/saferme-api-docs/team_guests.md

 > Note: ATTENTION!!!
 Every records is be deleted when no filter criteria is specified.

-The response for this request is a [Async Job](async_job.md) Resource with current status of the Background process.
+The response for this request is an [Async Job](async_job.md) Resource with current status of the Background process.
 The background process status can be polled if you need to retrieve conclusion status, result and eventual error messages.